Chat-Wane/LSEQArray/README.md

-# nodeLSEQ #
+#nodeLSEQ

-<i>Keywords: distributed collaborative editing, CRDT, allocation strategy,
+<i>Keywords: distributed systems, collaborative editing, CRDT, allocation strategy, unique identifiers</i>
-unique identifiers</i>

 This project is an implementation of the allocation strategy LSEQ in nodeJS.
 It starts from the [Flood-it](https://github.com/jesuspatate/Flood.it.git) and